 Willis attended all school classes, options (leisure activities) and career classes which took place at various times.
 He also spoke to parents of the 12 ‘lads’, senior masters of the school, and main junior teachers as well as careers officers in contact with the concerned ‘lads’.
 He also followed these 12 ‘lads’ into work for 6 months.
-NB He also made extensive use of unstructured interviews, but here we’re focusing on the Observation aspects.
+NB He also made extensive use of unstructured interviews, but here we’re focusing on the observation aspects.

-Willis’ most important finding was that the lads were completely uninterested in school – they saw the whole point of school as ‘having a laff’ rather than trying to get qualifications.
-Their approach to school was to survive it, do as little work as possible, and to have as much fun as possible by pushing the boundaries of authority and bunking as much as they could.
+One of Willis’ most important findings was that the lads were completely uninterested in school – they saw the whole point of school as ‘having a laff’ rather than trying to get qualifications.
+Their approach to school was to survive it, to do as little work as possible, and to have as much fun as possible by pushing the boundaries of authority and bunking as much as they could.
 The reason they didn’t value education is because they anticipated getting factory jobs which didn’t require any formal qualifications.
 They saw school as a ‘bit cissy’ and for middle class kids.

 Willis does not include an account of how he approached the ‘lads’ and built rapport with them.
 However considering the responses of the ‘lads’ during discussions and interviews, seeing that the ‘lads’ openly talk about their views and experiences and allow access to work at a later stage of the research, Willis seems to have built rapport effectively.